IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 - <b>Test Detection with Procdump<b/>

-1. Go back to Sliver server console in C2 session and rerun “procdump”.
+1. Go back to Sliver server console in C2 session and rerun “procdump”.<br/>
-2. Back to LimaCharlie and click “detection” tab.
+2. Back to LimaCharlie and click “detection” tab.<br/>
    a.
-Detection Signature will detect the raw event.
+Detection Signature will detect the raw event.<br/>

 ----------------------------------------------